 Terrific Trays

-Massachusetts Farm to School and the Massachusetts Department of Elementary and Secondary Education (DESE)’s Office for Food and Nutrition Programs (FNP) is thrilled to host the second year of the Terrific Trays competition for Massachusetts School Nutrition Programs!
+Massachusetts Farm to School and the Massachusetts Department of Elementary and Secondary Education (DESE)’s Office for Food and Nutrition Programs (FNP) is thrilled to host the third year of the Terrific Trays competition for Massachusetts School Nutrition Programs!

 Eligibility

--All five components that make up a reimbursable meal (fruit, vegetable, meat/meat alternate, grain, and fluid milk) should be visible in the submission photo for consideration.
+All five components that make up a reimbursable meal (fruit, vegetable, meat/meat alternate, grain, and fluid milk) should be visible in the submission photo for consideration.
 Submissions must be from a school meal program operating the National School Lunch Program in Massachusetts.

 Additionally, preference will be given to photographs that: